-K1 Admissions applications are accepted November - December for the upcoming school year.
-For Grades K2 -12, applications are accepted throughout the school year.
+K1 admissions applications are accepted October - December for the upcoming school year.
+For Grades K2 -12, applications are accepted throughout the school year beginning October 1.

 How are K1 places allocated?

-Applications are accepted from November 1 to the second week of December (this date will change slightly each calendar year).
-It is not on a first come first served basis, and all applications are given the same date of application.
+Applications are accepted from October 1 to December 10.
+Spaces are not offered on a first come first served basis, and all applications are given the same consideration regardless of date of application.